-Appropriate functionality testing of the TOE shall be used in step 4 to 6.
-During all manufacturing and test operations, security procedures shall be used through phases 4, 5 and 6 to maintain confidentiality and integrity of the TOE and its manufacturing and test data.
+Appropriate functionality testing of the TOE shall be used in step 5 and 6.
+During all manufacturing and test operations, security procedures shall be used through steps 5 and 6 to maintain confidentiality and integrity of the TOE and its manufacturing and test data.